Fall Favorites of the OBX

 The Outer Banks really shines in the summer time, but fall is another great opportunity for an OBX escape.
 Here are some of our favorite parts of autumn on the coast.

-Longer Walks
+Long Walks

 If you like long walks on the beach, but often find yourself overheated, burning your toes on hot sand, and dodging beach goers, then perhaps the off-season is for you.
-With milder temperatures and less crowds, you could walk from Nags Head to Corolla if you really, really, really, wanted to.
+With milder temperatures and less crowds, you could walk from Nags Head to Corolla if you really, really, really, want to.

 More Pet-Friendly

-Considering all of the aforementioned, it’s no wonder the fall and winter are great times to take your pup on a getaway!
-Less crowded beaches, milder temps, sand that won’t scorch paws, and looser leash laws make for a great excuse to get your dog out of the house and down on vacation!
-If you’re visiting with Fido, you’ll want to be sure to check out a Dog’s Guide to the Outer Banks.
+Considering all of the aforementioned, it's no wonder the fall and winter are great times to take your pup on a getaway!
+Less crowded beaches, milder temps, sand that won't scorch paws, and looser leash laws make for a great excuse to get your dog out of the house and down on vacation!

 Beach Bonfires